-- a.
-The tire specification for MotoAmerica Approved Regional/Qualifier Series is open. - b.
-The tire specification for the MotoAmerica AMA Championship Final is to be determined. - c.
+- c.
+The tire specification for MotoAmerica Approved Regional/ Qualifier Series is open. - d.
+The tire specification for the MotoAmerica AMA Championship Final is to be determined. - a.
 The use of tire warmers is not allowed on the starting grid if the start procedure allows.